- Budwig protocol

-The Budwig Diet is an unproven anticancer treatment.
-Budwig Diet was developed by the German biochemist Dr. Johanna Budwig in the 1950s.
+The Budwig Diet is an unproven anticancer treatment developed by the German biochemist Dr. Johanna Budwig in the 1950s.
 The diet consists of multiple daily servings of flaxseed oil and cottage cheese, as well as vegetables, fruits and juices.
 Processed foods, meats, most dairy products and sugar are prohibited.
-Budwig believed that the combination of flaxseed oil, a food high in polyunsaturated fatty acids, and cottage cheese, would improve cellular function.
-No large scale clinical studies have been conducted using the Budwig diet.
+Budwig believed that the combination of cottage cheese and flaxseed oil, a food high in polyunsaturated fatty acids, would improve cellular functioning.
+Clinical studies have not been conducted to determine the effects of the Budwig diet.

-While a diet consisting of high amounts of vegetables and fruits can be beneficial, diets restricted in meat and dairy products may reduce the intake of essential nutrients leading to nutritional deficiencies.
+While a diet consisting of large amounts of vegetables and fruits can be beneficial, diets restricted in meat and dairy products may reduce the intake of essential nutrients leading to nutritional deficiencies.
 Some variations of the diet encourage daily sunbathing to energize the fatty acids, and a coffee or oil enema.
-Coffee enemas can result in electrolyte imbalance, infections, proctocolitis (inflammation of the rectum and colon) and burns.
-High levels of sun exposure can result in increased risk of sunburn and skin cancer.
+However, coffee enemas can result in electrolyte imbalance, infections, inflammation of the rectum and colon, and burns.
+High levels of sun exposure can result in an increased risk of sunburn and skin cancer.

 For Healthcare Professionals

-Dr. Budwig developed her diet based on the hypothesis that cancer is caused by reduced uptake of oxygen by cell membranes in the absence of omega-3 fatty acids such as linolenic acid (7).
-While metabolic changes such as increased aerobic glycolysis and fatty acid synthesis occur in cancerous cells, (8) the role of omega-3 fatty acids in the pathogenesis and treatment of cancer is still under investigation (2).
-The polyunsaturated omega-3 fatty acids in flaxseed oil have been shown to decrease levels of pro-inflammatory cytokines, Tumor Necrosis Factor (TNF) alpha and Interleukin-1 beta (9).
-Omega-3 fatty acids also demonstrated anti-neoplastic properties by increasing intracellular reactive oxygen species and decreasing pro-tumorigenic prostaglandins (2).
-Flax oil supplements increased total phospholipid fatty acid content in erythrocytes, (10) but the implication of this finding in cancer treatment is unknown.
-Flaxseed supplements also inhibit proliferation of human prostate cancer (11) and inhibit breast cancer growth in vitro by down-regulating growth factors and by increasing p53 expression (12).
-Furthermore, whole flaxseed contains lignans, phytoestrogens which may also have anti-neoplastic properties and exert hormonal effects (13).
+Dr. Budwig developed the diet based on the hypothesis that cancer is caused by reduced uptake of oxygen by cell membranes in the absence of omega-3 fatty acids (O3FAs) such as linolenic acid (7).
+While metabolic changes such as increased aerobic glycolysis and fatty acid synthesis occur in cancerous cells, (8) the role of O3FAs in the pathogenesis or cancer treatment is still under investigation (2).
+Polyunsaturated O3FAs in flaxseed oil have been shown to decrease levels of proinflammatory cytokines, TNF-alpha, and IL-1 beta (9).
+O3FAs also demonstrated antineoplastic properties by increasing intracellular ROS and decreasing protumorigenic prostaglandins (2).
+Flax oil supplements increased total phospholipid fatty acid content in erythrocytes (10), but the implication of this finding in cancer treatment is unknown.
+Flaxseed supplements also inhibited in vitro proliferation of human prostate (11) and breast cancer growth by downregulating growth factors and increasing p53 expression (12).
+Whole flaxseed contains lignans, phytoestrogens that may also have antineoplastic properties and exert hormonal effects (13).

-Budwig believed that combining cottage cheese and flaxseed oil allowed for better availability of essential fatty acids through the plasma membrane, allowing for improved aerobic cellular respiration (1).
-The effect of cottage cheese consumption on the bioavailability of omega-3 fatty acids has not been studied.
-Processed fats, saturated fats, animal fats, processed foods and sugar are prohibited in the Budwig diet because they are thought to interfere with oxygen uptake and cellular respiration.
-Epidemiological studies show that people who consume lacto-vegetarian diets have lower incidence of gastrointestinal cancer compared to non-vegetarians (14) (15), although these studies indicate association rather than causation.
+Budwig believed that combining cottage cheese and flaxseed oil improved availability of essential fatty acids through the plasma membrane, thereby improving aerobic cellular respiration (1).
+The effect of cottage cheese consumption on the bioavailability of O3FAs has not been studied.
+Processed fats, saturated fats, animal fats, processed foods, and sugar are prohibited in the Budwig diet because they are thought to interfere with oxygen uptake and cellular respiration.
+Epidemiological studies show that people who consume lactovegetarian diets have lower incidence of gastrointestinal cancer compared with non-vegetarians (14) (15), although these studies indicate association rather than causation.

-An animal study showed that greater tumor regression occurred in mice treated with Trastuzumab therapy plus Flax-oil as compared to those treated with Trastuzumab alone (16).
+Greater tumor regression was reported in mice treated with trastuzumab therapy plus flax oil compared with those treated with trastuzumab alone (16).

-- Delaying or avoiding medical treatment can have serious consequences.
+- Delaying or avoiding standard treatments can have serious consequences.